Sexual Harassment and Sexual Assault

 In the conduct of its investigation, the committee of investigation shall have broad access to all potentially relevant documentation, and shall hold a hearing.
 The committee shall make available to the complainant and to the respondent, before the hearing, the documentation in its possession that the committee regards as relevant to the complaint.
 All the information provided before, or elicited at, the hearing is to be regarded as confidential and treated accordingly.

 The conduct of the hearing is under the exclusive control of the committee of investigation.
 Its proceedings are not those of a court of law.
 In the interest of confidentiality, the hearing is not public, and the complainant (or each individual complainant if there are more than one) as well as the respondent (or each individual respondent) may be accompanied at the hearing by at most one other person of his or her choice.
 This individual may not be a legal representative.
-This person may, but is not required to, be a sexual harassment advisor or a member of the survivor support network.
+This person may, but is not required to, be a sexual harassment advisor.
 The complainant and the respondent may confer with the respective accompanying person, but that person may not address the hearing unless called as a witness, and then only in that capacity.
 Unless permitted to be present throughout the proceedings in a capacity as complainant, respondent, or accompanying person, a witness may be present only while testifying.

 - In making its findings, the committee shall use the preponderance of the evidence standard (e.g., more likely than not).
 If further proceedings are initiated regarding sanctions, the standards of evidence set forth in the applicable policies shall govern.
 The complainant (or any individual complainant for him or herself only) may withdraw the complaint by notifying the Sexual Harassment Process Coordinator in writing, at any time before the opening of the hearing; after the hearing has begun, the complaint may be withdrawn only with the consent of either the coordinator or the respondent.
 Where a complainant withdraws a complaint, the University may elect to pursue the matter serving as complainant as necessary to fulfill the University's obligation to conduct a full investigation and take remedial action in order to safeguard the University community.